Best CPU cooler for i7-8700K in 2023 – for value, performance, low noise

-It’s no secret that, when pushed, a CPU can generate considerable amounts of heat, and it’s of prime importance to pair it with a cooler capable of keeping those temperatures in check.
-If you’ve just picked up an i7 8700k or plan to soon, and are eager to tap into the power of the i7 8700k with a CPU cooler fit for purpose, then look no further.
+It’s no secret that, when pushed to the extreme, processors can generate considerable amounts of heat, and it’s of prime importance to pair them with a CPU cooler capable of keeping those temperatures in check.
+If you’ve just picked up an Intel core chip or plan to soon, and are eager to tap into its raw power, then you’ll want an option that fits the title of best CPU cooler for i7-8700K.

 Although the i7 8700k may no longer feature atop Intel’s hierarchy of HEDT chips, it still has its place in gaming setups, especially among price-conscious builders who want performance without flirting with the exorbitant prices of more recently launched products.
-And, with such performance comes the heat dissipation needs to match, hence the importance of settling on the right cooler.
-Failing to do so doesn’t bear thinking about, but we quickly venture into unwanted throttling territory, distracting noise levels from whirling fans, and hampered performance.
+With such premium performance comes heat dissipation that needs to be matched, hence the importance of settling on the right cooler.
+Failing to do so doesn’t bear thinking about, but we quickly venture into an unwanted throttling territory, distracting noise levels from whirling fans, and hampered performance.

-As with most PC components, the sheer breadth of the choices on offer verges on the dizzying, and making a final decision is often a stressful experience, with fears of making the wrong choice sadly often part of the process.
-As always, we aim to simplify the process by leveraging our expertise on the matter and shining a spotlight on the very best CPU coolers for Intel’s i7 8700k.
-Let’s dive in.
+As with most PC components, from graphics cards to the motherboard, the sheer breadth of choices on offer verges on the dizzying.
+Making a final decision is often a stressful experience, with fears of making the wrong choice sadly often part of the process.
+As always, we aim to simplify the process by leveraging our expertise on the matter and shining a spotlight on the very best CPU cooler for the i7-8700k.

 Products at a Glance

 How did we pick the best CPU cooler for i7-8700k?